chocobearz/faisal-cids/README.md

 $ cd faisal-cids/
 ```

-Create a variable with the path to your faisal-databasetools folder
+Create a variable with the path to your faisal-cids folder

 ```
 $ export repo_path=\/home\/$your_username\/path\/